Many Dialects, Many Languages, One Cultural Lens: Evaluating Multilingual VLMs for Bengali Culture Understanding Across Historically Linked Languages and Regional Dialects: Dataset Creation

 To rigorously validate the authenticity of our generated artifacts, we also conducted a comprehensive human evaluation on a representative subset of the data.
-Five senior Computer Science (CS) undergraduates familiar with Large Language Models (LLMs), each a native speaker of one of the five different dialects, evaluated the dialectal outputs.
+Five senior Computer Science undergraduates familiar with LLMs, each a native speaker of one of the five different dialects, voluntarily evaluated the dialectal outputs.
 Concurrently, three of the authors performed back-translation validation on the multilingual variants.
-In total, 50 randomly sampled instances per language and dialect were manually assessed.
-Evaluators assigned scores using a discrete 3-point scale: 0 (Inaccurate / Unusable), 1 (Acceptable with Minor Revisions), and 2 (Flawless / Highly Authentic).
-The results demonstrated exceptional generation quality and authenticity, with 94\% of the evaluated artifacts receiving the maximum score of 2.
+We systematically sampled 10 instances per domain for each of the 9 linguistic variants, resulting in 90 samples per variant and 810 manually assessed instances in total.
+Evaluators assigned scores using a discrete 3-point scale: 0 (Inaccurate), 1 (Acceptable with Minor Revisions), and 2 (Flawless).
+The results demonstrated exceptional generation quality and authenticity, with 92.6\% of the evaluated artifacts receiving the maximum score of 2.
 Further details regarding the human evaluation are available in Appendix \ref{app:human-eval}.